officialsalako/9japay-Monitor/README.md

 # 9japay-Monitor
-This is just a sample job for monitoring and learning purpose with 9japay
+This is a live server monitoring interface using my primary stack